18F/eng-hiring/_pages/phone-screens.md

 #### Values and team contributions

 We are a team that values diversity, equity, and inclusion.
 18F is committed to building a safe, welcoming, harassment-free culture for everyone where we as individuals are free to take risks and challenge each other.
-We do not merely want a work environment that is free from hostility; we want one that is actively welcoming and inclusive.
+We do not merely want a work environment that is free from hostility; we want one that is actively welcoming, inclusive, and fosters an environment of belonging.
 We want our team and our workplace culture to reflect and celebrate the diversity of the public we serve, and we work hard to ensure that everyone is treated fairly and respectfully.

-- "What do you see the key factors are in enabling a team or organization to foster inclusiveness and belonging?"
+- "In inclusive work environments, employees feel a sense of belonging within the organization and feel that their voices are heard.
+How do you foster a culture of belonging?
+What organizational cultures in workplaces do you admire, and why?"
 - "Can you tell me about a time you’ve worked with or for communities different than your own, and what did you learn?"

 #### Agility and agile methods

+We are an agile organization.
 We start our projects by exploring the problem space and performing research to see if we’re solving the right problem.
 As projects advance, we repeatedly check-in with experts — the end-users — to see if our understanding of the problem and our current proposed solution are correct, and be able to adjust or pivot if we need to change course.

-- "Can you tell me about a time when a project changed and you had to reset expectations for your work?"
+- "- "Can you tell me about a time when a project changed and you had to reset expectations for your work?"
 - "Can you tell me about your experience with agile methods and practices and how they affected your work?"

 #### Remote and distributed work

-Even if you plan to work in one of our offices, you will be working with project teams which are geographically distributed.
+We are a remote-first organization.
+Even if you plan to work in one of our offices when they re-open, you will be working with project teams which are geographically distributed.
 Under normal circumstances, you will be asked to travel occasionally (a few times a year) for 2-3 day periods to hold in-person workshops with project teams.

-- "Have you ever worked with a remote/distributed team before?"
-  - "How did you overcome any communication challenges and barriers?"
+- "Have you ever worked with a remote/distributed team before?
+If so, how did you overcome any communication challenges and barriers?
+If not, how would you approach it?"
-- "What do you think are the crucial skills, tools, and resources needed to make a remote-first team work well?"
+- "What do you think are the crucial skills, tools, and resources needed to make a remote-first team collaborative?"

-### Leave time to answer their questions

-- "What questions do you have for me?"
+### Give the candidate space to interview us

+- I’ve asked all of the questions on my list, and the rest of the time is yours.
+What questions can I answer for you?

 ## After the call

 **Thank you for your focus!** Use your notes to fill out the feedback form linked in the calendar invitation, which will help prepare for [interviews]({{site.baseurl}}/interviews/).